This guide to taking trains from and to London Euston focuses on the less obvious aspects of arriving and departing from this station by train.

 If you won’t be collecting or buying tickets, and if you don’t want to break into a run, it will take at least five mins to make the transfer between stepping off of the Underground and boarding your long-distance train; so allow a minimum of 10 mins for a stress-free transfer.

-Euston Square station isn’t at Euston station, take a second look at the Underground Map and you’ll notice that the line between Euston Square and Euston is dotted; and as the key on the map shows, the dotted line means that you can walk between the two stations in under 10 minutes.
+Euston Square station isn’t at Euston station, take a second look at the Underground Map and you’ll notice that the line between Euston Square and Euston is dotted; And as the key on the map shows, the dotted line means that you can walk between the two stations in under 10 minutes.

 Euston Square is served by the Circle and Hammersmith & City and Metropolitan Lines, though in central London these lines share the same tracks.